Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 ## Extraordinary Boons & Banes

-Boons and banes with extraordinary high ratings may let you add free dice to your roll without using up the boon and without it vanishing (similar to [Masterpiece Assets](/assets#masterpieces)).
+Boons and banes with extraordinary high ratings may let you add free dice to your roll without using up the boon and without it vanishing (similar to [Masterpiece Assets](assets#masterpieces)).

-An extraordinary enduring boon or bane only degrades whenever a normal boon or bane would degrade, so not when you use its free dice.
+An extraordinary enduring boon or bane only degrades whenever a normal boon or bane would vanish, so not when you use its free dice.

 | Boon Rating | Free Dice |
 |:-----------:|:---------:|